AlberLC/repo-better-voice-range/README.md

 ## Configuration

-- **SpatialBlend**: controls how much voice volume decreases with distance.
-Original game value: 1.0.
-Mod default value: 0.5.
+- **LowPassFallOffMultiplier**: This is the important value.
+It's the multiplier applied to voice volume over distance through walls.
+The higher it is, the greater the voice range.
+Original game value: `0.8`.
+Mod default value: `1.0`.
-- **LowPassVolumeMultiplier**: multiplier applied to the voice volume when behind walls.
-Original game value: 0.5.
-Mod default value: 0.75.
+- **LowPassVolumeMultiplier**: Multiplier applied to the voice volume when behind walls.
+Original game value: `0.5`.
+Mod default value: `0.5`.
-- **LowPassFallOffMultiplier**: controls how quickly the low-pass effect increases with distance when the speaker is behind a wall.
-Original game value: 0.8.
-Mod default value: 0.9.
+- **SpatialBlend**: This value might bug the rest.
+Controls how much voice volume decreases with distance.
+Original game value: `1.0`.
+Mod default value: `1.0`.